 It’s usually ill-advised to reverse engineer interfaces to discover undocumented features because the manufacturer can change the implementation thus breaking your solution.
 However, it’s very rare that firmware is ever updated in beacons and when it is, it’s usually only to fix bugs rather than change the implementation.

 Most of the time, beacons transmit and the receiving software such as apps on iOS and Android or applications on single board computers (SBC) only read the advertising data.
 There’s no connection to the beacon.
-However, for programmatic setup of beacon parameters or accessing some sensor data, applications might need to connect via Bluetooth GATT.
+However, for programmatic setup of beacon parameters or accessing some sensor data, applications might need to connect via what’s known as Bluetooth GATT.

 If you are developing a beacon app to receive unique iBeacon and Eddystone ids (as opposed to URLs), an area you should think about is caching text, images and other media.

 Beacons transmit unique ids and these ids need to match up with information held elsewhere, not on the beacon, that determine what the app does and what’s displayed to the user.
 The problem is that in many scenarios the beacons have to be placed where the user is likely to have no or poor Internet connectivity.
 Poor connectivity can be as just as bad as no connectivity if larger size media such as images needs to be downloaded.